Simple File List Access Restricter

 In the last line, you can change the file types that you want to restrict.

-Next, put this file in your file list’s folder.
+Next, put this file in the folder where your files are located.

 Rename the file to: .htaccess